 The view from the tower top is always amazing even if you’re not there for sunset.
 Looking east you’ll see the Coast Guard station and the town of Kismet.
 Further east you can see Saltaire jutting out to the left and the water tower in Ocean Beach.

-From the west side of the Fire Island Lighthouse the first thing you’ll notice is the foundation from the original Fire Island Lighthouse.
+From the west side of the structure the first thing you’ll notice is the foundation from the original Fire Island Lighthouse.
 It was built in 1826 and stood only half the height of the present lighthouse.

 The small structure south of the foundation is a boathouse that still holds original equipment from the earliest days of the lighthouse.
 (It’s not open for tours yet, but maybe soon if they can find some volunteers to help out.)